Agrosis/jcg/README.md

 ### GenParameterRep ###

-In some cases, we have a single field model that only acts as a wrapper model, like `PhoneNumber`.
-With `GenParameterRep`, we can choose to delegate the model representation to the sole parameter, so the model itself is not represented as a JSON object, but as a JSON string, for example.
+In some cases, we have a single field model that only acts as a wrapper model, like `PhoneNumber`, which wraps a `String`.
+With `GenParameterRep`, we can choose to delegate the model representation to the parameter, so the model itself is not represented as a JSON object, but as a JSON string, for example.

 ```scala
 final case class PhoneNumber(value: String) extends GenReader with GenWriter {